qinenergy/syn2real/README.md

 Example code to read and preprocess the parquet files are provided in data/preprocess.py

-## Synthetic Data for CWRU bearings
-We generate a synthetic bearing dataset for the syn2real experiments.
-The Synthetic CWRU dataset is free to use for research purpose.

 ## Code
 We provide a google colab research notebook for readers to better under our method.
 You can play with it [here](https://colab.research.google.com/drive/1o-8ETOG-ej3HxVl4lvNJN8D0G6734bu7?usp=sharing).